 What is Cost Structure?

-Cost structure refers to the various types of expenses a business incurs, and it is typically composed of fixed and variable costs.
+Cost structure refers to the various types of expenses a business incurs and is typically composed of fixed and variable costs.
 Fixed costs are costs that remain unchanged regardless of the amount of output a company produces, while variable costs change with production volume.

 Fixed costs are incurred regularly and are unlikely to fluctuate over time.
 Examples of fixed costs are overhead costs such as rent, interest expenses, property taxes, and depreciation of fixed assets.
-One special example of fixed cost is direct labor cost.
-While direct labor cost tends to vary in the number of hours an employee works, it still tends to be relatively stable and can be counted as fixed costs if a worker’s annual salary is not conditional on the number of work hours.
+One special example of a fixed cost is direct labor cost.
+While direct labor cost tends to vary according to the number of hours an employee works, it still tends to be relatively stable and, thus, may be counted as a fixed cost, although it is more commonly classified as a variable cost where hourly workers are concerned.

 Example of Cost Allocation

 A company with a cost pool of manufacturing overhead uses direct labor hours as its cost allocation basis.
-The company would first accumulate its overhead expenses over a period of time, say for a year, then divide the total overhead cost by the total number of labor hours to find out the overhead cost per labor hour (the allocation rate).
-Finally, the company would multiply the hourly cost by the number of labor hours spent to manufacture a product to determine the overhead cost for that specific product line.
+The company first accumulates its overhead expenses over a period of time, say for a year, and then divides the total overhead cost by the total number of labor hours to find out the overhead cost “per labor hour” (the allocation rate).
+Finally, the company multiplies the hourly cost by the number of labor hours spent to manufacture a product to determine the overhead cost for that specific product line.